SanderSMFISH/napari-buds/README.md

 Example dataset can be downloaded from https://zenodo.org/record/7004556#.YwM1_HZBztU.

 2. If multichannel images are unaligned the  translate widget under Plugins>napari-buds>Translate can be used.
-Select which layer should be translated to align to the layers in widget menu.
-Then use the aswd keys to translate (move) the selected layer.
+Select which layer should be translated.
+Then use the aswd keys to translate (move in xy) the selected layer.
-To register changes and update coordinates of the translated image in napari press t.
+To register changes and update coordinates of the translated image press t.

 ### Random forest classification
 3. To open the mother-bud annotation plugin go to Plugins>napari-buds>bud annotation.